zouppa/qpi/README.md

 1. <span style="color:red"> *Optional* </span>  Installing and configuring the screen

-    Please refer to the tutorial related to your screen manufucturer.
-In our case we are using a 5 inch HDMI capacitive screen.
+    Please refer to the tutorial related to your screen manufacturer.
+In our case we are using a 5-inch HDMI capacitive screen.
     ```sh
     pi@qpi:~ $ git clone https://github.com/goodtft/LCD-show.git
     pi@qpi:~ $ cd LCD-show/
     pi@qpi:~ $ sudo ./LCD5-show
     ```
 1. Disable the screen save
-    Please find here different ways to [disable the screensave](https://www.raspberrypi.org/documentation/configuration/screensaver.md)
+    Please find here different ways to [disable the screensaver](https://www.raspberrypi.org/documentation/configuration/screensaver.md)

 1. Configure the RPI to use Python 3